Sharpness of proper and cocompact actions on reductive homogeneous spaces: Proof of the Sharpness Theorem

-\begin{remark} When $H$ is compact, $\mu(H) = \{0\}$ and $\delta$ is simply the distance function $d_{G/K}$.
-The group $\Gamma$ acts properly discontinuously and cocompactly on $G/H$ if and only if it is a uniform lattice in $G$, and Theorem \ref{thm:sharp} in this particular case simply states that a uniform lattice is quasi-isometrically embedded in $G$, which follows from the \v{S}varc--Milnor lemma. \end{remark}
+\begin{remark} If $H$ is compact, then $\mu(H) = \{0\}$ and $\delta$ is simply the distance function $d_{G/K}$.
+In this case, the group $\Gamma$ is discrete and acts properly and cocompactly on $G/H$ if and only if it is a uniform lattice in $G$, and Theorem~\ref{thm:sharp} then simply states that a uniform lattice is quasi-isometrically embedded in $G$, which follows from the \v{S}varc--Milnor lemma (see Fact~\ref{fact:SvarcMilnor}). \end{remark}